alexrenda/Omacs/design.md

 ### Text Buffer
 The primary data that we store is the contents of the buffer.
 It is implemented as a doubly linked list of characters and style information, since we support insertion and deletion at abitrary points inside the string, and we naturally keep track of the cursor position, which is easy to do when it is represented as a node within a linked list.
+Most of the operations on the buffer are completed by some compostion of moving the cursor left or right, and deleting the character it points to.

 ###Additional Information
 Alongside the actual text and cursor position stored in the text buffer, the Obuffer also stores additional information about the file, such as the file name, extension and any other relevant metadata (this information is useful in order to provide features such as context highlighting for specific filetypes, etc).
 We also store information specific to the current editing state, like marks in the file, information about the layout of the terminal.